nolanlawson/fuite/README.md

 This will launch Chrome in non-headless mode, and it will also automatically pause before running iterations and afterwards.
 That way, you can open up the Chrome DevTools and analyze the scenario yourself, take your own heap snapshots, etc.

+## Progress

+    -p, --progress             Show progress spinner (use --no-progress to disable)

+Enable or disable the progress spinner while the test runs.
+It's true by default, so you should use `--no-progress` to disable.

 # JavaScript API

 `fuite` can also be used via a JavaScript API, which works similarly to the CLI: